xiyuy98/stat-992-blog-post/README.md

 Blockmodels.
 Roughly, the algorithm contains three steps: centering the matrix; applying singular value decomposition(SVD) to get the top k left and right singular vectors; rotating these singular vectors to achieve the maximize Varimax.
-The centering step is optimal, but it can surprising speed up the algorithm when the matrix is sparse.
+The centering step is optimal, but it can surprisingly speed up the algorithm when the matrix is sparse.

 We Apply function vsp() and set rank k = 6 for A (k=5 for B, respectively).